 - In a What If? story where Spider-Man successfully saves Gwen Stacy's life, J. Jonah Jameson crashes their wedding to expose Peter Parker as Spider-Man.
 Robbie Robertson informs him that his little stunt just cost him a city editor.

-- In This Bites! after the SBS broadcasts the events of Enies Lobby, and Robin telling the world the events of Ohara, plus Cross publishing multiple black ops events from Cipher Pol 9's operational black book, enormous numbers of the Navy's more moral Marines start quitting in apparent disgust.
-Sengoku says a few days afterwards that there were "more resignations in the last twenty-four hours than the last two years beforehand."
+- In This Bites! after the SBS broadcasts the events of Enies Lobby, and Robin telling the world the events of Ohara, plus Cross publishing multiple black ops events from Cipher Pol 9's operational black book, enormous numbers of the Navy's more moral Marines start quitting in apparent disgust after learning just who and what they've been working for and with.
+Sengoku says a few days after the end of Enies Lobby that there were "more resignations in the last twenty-four hours than the last two years beforehand."

 - At the end of Lord of War, Interpol Special Agent Jack Valentine finally catches Villain Protagonist Arms Dealer Yuri Orlov, who Valentine has been chasing for well over a decade by that point.
 Yuri responds by calmly telling Valentine that he'll never even be charged, let alone go to jail due to his connections, as at least some of Yuri's illicit gun running is actually him acting as a middleman for the US Government, allowing them to supply arms to unsavory forces while keeping up a facade of Plausible Denability.
 During the course of his monologue Yuri predicts that Valentine will threaten to resign to protest this development, but whatever happens, Yuri will still be released.
 He's right.